ABARMA/affiliates-jekyll-theme/_posts/2021-02-01-how-to-make-a-podcast.md

 <li>Reviews with Call-to-action</li>
 <li>Outro</li>
 </ul>
-Quick Tip: Begin with some of these, if not all, and evolve your segments over time.
+<b>Quick Tip:</b> Begin with some of these, if not all, and evolve your segments over time.
 Don’t stress over getting it right.
 What matters is that you start.

 <h2>How to plan podcast episodes?</h2>